thunderbird/webext-docs/messageDisplay.rst

          :name: [``location``]
          :type: (`string`)

          Where to open the message.
 If not specified, the users preference is honoured.
-Ignored for external messages, which are always opened in a new window.

          Supported values: